Measuring Oscillations with A Million Atmospheric Neutrinos: Discussion and Outlook

 Finally, the measurement of $\theta_{13}$ is dominated by reactor experiments~\cite{DayaBay:2018yms, RENO:2018dro, DoubleChooz:2019qbj}, but lately, LBL experiments have measured this parameter with a considerable precision~\cite{T2K:2019bcf, Hartnell2022-do}.
 We have explored the possibility of measuring $\theta_{13}$ in the atmospheric neutrino flux using the matter effects at the GeV scale.
 The results indicate that by the end of the decade, it will be possible to reach a $20\%$ precision with the atmospheric neutrino flux, see~\cref{fig:t13}.
 Although the precision is not comparable to the reactor measurements, it will certainly be on the same order as LBL measurement, \cref{fig:ICparam}.
 Exploring the mixing parameters at different energy scales might be a convenient way to search for new physics~\cite{Babu:1993qv,Chankowski:1993tx,Feruglio:2017rjo,Criado:2018thu,Novichkov:2019sqv,Babu:2021cxe}.

-Besides, the resulting scenario also enables atmospheric neutrinos will play a prominent role in the measurement of $\nu_\tau$ cross-section.
-Tau neutrinos are not expected from the unoscillated atmospheric flux but are measured in the detectors due to oscillations and strongly depend on their values.
-This way, such a combined analysis will provide very valuable input for the lower end of charged-current $\nu_\tau$ cross-section, see the discussion in Refs.~\cite{Martinez-Soler:2021sir,Denton:2021rsa}.
+Besides, the resulting scenario also enables atmospheric neutrinos to play a prominent role in the measurement of $\nu_\tau$ cross section.
+Tau neutrinos are not expected from the unoscillated atmospheric flux, but they are measured in the detectors due to neutrino oscillations and strongly depend on the associated oscillation parameters.
+This way, such a combined analysis will provide very valuable input for the lower end of charged-current $\nu_\tau$ cross section, see the discussion in Refs.~\cite{Martinez-Soler:2021sir,Denton:2021rsa}.